vc-bonn/rosa/README.md

 ## Acknowledgements

-This research has been funded by the Federal Ministry of Education and Research under grant no. 01IS22094A WEST-AI, by the Federal Ministry of Education and Re- search of Germany as well as the state of North-Rhine West- phalia as part of the Lamarr-Institute for Machine Learn- ing and Artificial Intelligence, INVIRTUO under grant no.
-PB22-063A and by the DFG project KL 1142/11-2.
+This research has been funded by the Federal Ministry of Education and Research under grant no. 01IS22094A WEST-AI, by the Federal Ministry of Education and Research of Germany as well as the state of North-Rhine Westphalia as part of the Lamarr-Institute for Machine Learning and Artificial Intelligence, INVIRTUO under grant no. PB22-063A and by the DFG project KL 1142/11-2.